 Threaded optimization allows your computer to utilize several processor cores at once.
 Turn this to Auto.

 When triple buffering is enabled, frames are rendered in one back buffer which can improve frame rates without tearing.
 Although there are some games that benefit from this setting, it’s best to turn it Off.

 Vsync synchronizes the frame rate with your monitor’s refresh rate.
-As it can limit your fps, it’s better to turn it Off unless you experience severe screen tearing issues.
+As it can limit your fps and cause input lag, it’s better to turn it Off unless you experience severe screen tearing issues.
 G-Sync and Freesync are far more capable alternatives.